dlab-berkeley/programming-fundamentals/shell/1-1_fildir.md

 Each of her text files labelled according to the parameteres leading to her LexisNexis Search.
 Since she searched and downloaded articles containing the phrase 'human rights' for each year, she will call her files `human-rights-2011.txt`, `human-rights-2012.txt`, and so on.
 All files will go into the same directory.

-If she is in her home directory, Nelle can see what files she has using the command:
+If she is in her home directory, Rochelle can see what files she has using the command:

 ~~~ {.input}
 $ ls new-york-times/2015-01-01